Academic Program Review Procedures

 The report template and data source chart is designed so that programs know exactly what they are being asked to provide in the self-report and so that reviewers will have similar documents across all programs.
 Wherever possible, data will be provided from central sources to the Office of Institutional Planning and Effectiveness which will then make it available to the department for including in the final report.
 This saves program directors from having to work with many offices across campus to gather supporting data.

-Click here to download template.
+Click here to download the Self-Study template.

-Click here to download rubric.
+Click here to download the Evaluator Report template.

 The Office of Institutional planning and Effectiveness strives to conduct six academic program reviews each year.
 To accomplish that, they are organized into Fall and Spring reviews.
 The linked timelines illustrate the process for each of those.